mpicbg-scicomp/tissue_miner/docs/TM_tutorial_in_R/R-tutorial.md

 ## General principles:

 **CAUTION**: Tissue orientation matters for nematic components.
 Indeed, nematic tensors are symmetric traceless tensors that are characterized by 2 components projected onto the x and y axis of the Cartesian system.
 In order to compare nematics amongst different time-lapse one has to make sure that the tissues have a similar orientation with respect to the x and y axes.
-In the workflow, one has the possibility to rotate the images along with the data [see Manual](link) to obtain visually comparable time-lapse.
+In the workflow, one has the possibility to rotate the images along with the data [see Fiji macro](https://github.com/mpicbg-scicomp/tissue_miner/blob/master/fiji_macros/orient_tissue.ijm) to obtain visually comparable time-lapse.

 **CAUTION**: Cumulative quantities are strongly influenced by the developmental time.
 Therefore, movies must be aligned in time prior to comparison between movies.
 We have aligned the three WT wing movies in time by aligning the peaks of their respective average cell elongation curves as a function of time.
 One movie is used as a reference and time shifts are applied to other movies.
 These time shifts must be stored in a configuration file containing the *algnModel* table as defined [here](https://github.com/mpicbg-scicomp/tissue_miner/blob/master/config/flywing_tm_config.R).